KAGENTE/KiwiClicker/README.md

 # KiwiClicker
-Tts a game where you get Kiwis by clicking on  it
+Its a game where you get Kiwis by clicking on it